 Another aspect deserves attention in this respect.
-It is good from time to time to have a look whether all the existing rules really serve their purpose or that it would be possible to do some of them away.
-Increasingly the practical approach by experienced judges is preferred over detailed procedural rules.
+It is good from time to time to have a look whether all the existing rules really serve their purpose or that it would be possible to do away some of them.
+Increasingly the practical approach by experienced judges - whose profession and skills are exactly to comply with the requirements for a fair trial - is preferred over detailed procedural rules.
 When looking at the present topic, one can observe some rules and situations which might be solved by allowing experienced judges to hear the case properly and to move away from the tight corset in which the practitioner finds himself.